-Note 7 Other operating income
+Note 6 Other operating income

 2020 2019

 Capital gain on divestments of tangible assets - 0.1

-Revenue from contracts with customers 8.2 6.5
+Revenue from contracts with customers 8.2 6.6

-Other operating income 3.4 2.7
+Other operating income 2.7 2.3

-Total 11.6 9.3
+Total 10.9 9.0

 All revenues from contracts with customers relate to revenues from a financial management service, KI Finans, which is offered to members of the Kommuninvest Cooperative Society.
-The service allows customers to create an overview of their financial positions.
+The service allows customers to create their own overview of their financial positions.
 All revenues derive from a customer category consisting of municipalities and regions which are members of the Kommuninvest Cooperative Society and all customers operate in the same geographical market, Sweden.
 All contracts are processed at the portfolio level, entitle the customer access to a service and the performance commitment is fulfilled over time during the period in which the service is provided.
-All contracts extend over a period of one calendar year and are not normally invoiced within that financial year, no adjustment is made for any material financing component since payment terms, invoicing and access to the service occur within an individual financial year.
+All contracts extend over one calendar year and are normally invoiced within that financial year.
+No adjustment is made for any material financing component since payment terms, invoicing and access to the service occur within an individual financial year.
 The revenue is recognised within the financial year as performance commitment is met.
 The transaction price of the contracts is fixed with no adjustments for variable compensation, obligations or benefits linked to the contracts or other assessment items.
 The transaction price is determined by Kommuninvest's price list and takes the customer group's external borrowing debt into account.
 Contract expenses for the KI Finans system are capitalised as an intangible asset and recognised under IAS 38 Intangible Assets, and current expenses attributable to KI Finans are expensed in accordance with IFRS 15, paragraph 96.
 No specific expenses associated with the contracts are paid by the customer.